Amaz1/flight/jetpack/Readme.md

 - Sugestions welcome!

 ####Licenses:
-Code and images are licensed under the WFTPL.
+Code and images are licensed under the MIT license.